anton-rs/op-up/README.md

 make devnet
 ```

-In some cases, you might need to run the command with `sudo` to access `docker-compose` commands:
+In some cases, you might need to give admin permissions.
+In that case, run:

 ```sh
 sudo make devnet